DiogoApostolo/pycol/docs/useCases.md

 One practical use case of pycol is noise removal, particularly following synthetic data generation techniques like SMOTE (Synthetic Minority Oversampling Technique).
 SMOTE often generates new instances randomly, which can result in synthetic points in regions with high class overlap, introducing noise.
 By leveraging pycol’s overlap measures, we can identify and remove these noisy synthetic instances.
-A scatter plot before and after noise removal can be obtained to see the results of the process (Figure xx).
+A scatter plot before and after noise removal can be obtained to see the results of the process (Figure 1).

 <p>
 <img src="https://github.com/DiogoApostolo/pycol/blob/main/docs/images/SMOTE-1.png" width=23% height=23%>